What is Orofacial Myofunctional Therapy?

 Let us help make this a positive change!
 Call today to book your appointment.

 Anterior Open Bite

 Look at the amazing changes in occlusion with this patient!
 This patient had an Anterior Open Bite.
 We were able to assess that the tongue was not able to do its function because of a tongue-tie.
-Since the tongues movement was restricted the patient adapted to a "backwards swallow pattern" where the tongue wants to push forward on the front teeth to accomplish the swallow.
+Since the tongues movement was restricted the patient adapted to a "backwards swallow pattern" where the tongue would push forward on the front teeth to accomplish the swallow.
 This patient was referred for assessment for tongue-tie release (frenectomy).
 After the tongue had good mobility we were able to work on building strength and develop patterns to regain the normal function of the tongue and surrounding muscles.
-All patients are different and can have very different dysfunction with the muscle use and patterns.
+All patients are different and can have very different dysfunction with muscle use and patterns.
 Every patient requires personalized treatment planning and may need the help of multiple practitioners to get the best outcome!
 Book an appointment today and see what we can do for you or your loved ones.